Skip to main content

 Not everyone gets asked to interview, so take advantage of this great opportunity and be prepared to demonstrate why you are the best fit for this position.

 Some of the more obvious advice about interviewing you may already know, such as be on time and wear professional clothing.
 But what does that mean when you are doing video conference interview?
+Follow these three tips to be on top of your game.

 If you need to interview from a public space, such as a coffee shop or library, consider using headphones to help reduce background noise so you can hear your interviewer better.

 Have you double-checked the time zone difference?
-Peace Corps headquarters is in Washington, D.C., and most interview times are scheduled in Eastern Time.
+Peace Corps headquarters is in Washington, D.C., and most interview times are scheduled in Eastern time.

 Log on at least 10 minutes early.
 Placement officers are very busy, often with multiple interviews scheduled throughout the day.
 They may not have an extra 15 minutes to spare while you try to figure out the video software at the last minute.
 However, they can do phone interviews as a back-up if technology isn’t cooperating on the day of your interview, so don’t worry too much if you’re having technical trouble.